My Stepmother Is an Alien: Plot

 Steven Mills is a widowed scientist working on different ways to send radio waves into deep space.
 After he sends a radio wave out of the galaxy, it hits a planet (Cosine N to the 8th), causing a disruption of gravity on the planet.
 Celeste is sent to investigate who could have done it and how it was done, believing it was an attack.
 She is aided by a device called Bag: an alien tentacle with a single eye and a mind of its own disguised as a designer purse.
 Bag is able to create any object, such as diamonds and designer dresses, almost instantaneously.
 Celeste crashes a party hosted by Steven's brother, Ron, and immediately draws attention to herself by making outdated references to TV shows and political slogans under the mistaken belief that they are current (information that had actually taken 92 years to get from Earth to her home world).

 Celeste's inexperience almost results in her exposing herself as alien as she struggles with simple tasks such as cooking and trying to kiss for the first time.
-She goes home with Steven and spends the night (after Bag teaches her what sex is, which she greatly enjoys).
-Jessie, Steven's 13-year-old daughter, is at first happy that her father has found someone (her mother having died five years previously), but becomes suspicious when she observes Celeste eating the acid out of batteries and pulling eggs out of boiling hot water with her bare hands.
-However, she cannot convince her smitten father that something is unusual about Celeste.
-When Celeste tells him that she must leave in 24 hours, he impulsively proposes, and she accepts.
+She goes home with Steven and spends the night (after Bag teaches her what sex is, which she greatly enjoys to the extent that fireworks appear above her during the experience).
+Jessie, Steven's 13-year-old daughter, is at first happy that her father has found someone (her mother having died five years previously) but becomes suspicious when she observes Celeste eating the acid out of batteries and pulling eggs out of boiling hot water with her bare hands.
+She unsuccessfully tries to convince her smitten father that something is unusual about Celeste.
+When Celeste tells him that she must leave in 24 hours, he impulsively proposes and she accepts.
 Ron also has his doubts about Celeste and tries to dissuade Steven from marrying her on the idea she is an illegal immigrant or planning economic espionage, but then admits he is just jealous his brother has found his dream girl, whereas he will never find a girl like Princess Stéphanie of Monaco.